psarando/shire-reckoning/Middle-earth-simulation.md

-In each "Millennial Leap-year" of the Shire Calendar, I've added an extra Overlithe to the other side of Mid-year's Day, and in each "Millennial Leap-year" of the Gondor calendars, I've added an extra Enderë, except in the New Reckoning where I honor Frodo by doubling the Cormarë (meaning the Ring Bearer's birthday celebrations are extended to a 3rd day).
+In each "Millennial Leap-year" of the Shire Calendar, I've added an extra Overlithe to the other side of Mid-year's Day, and in each "Millennial Leap-year" of the Gondor calendars, I've added an extra Enderë, except in the New Reckoning where I honor Frodo by doubling the Cormarë (meaning the Ring-bearer's birthday celebrations are extended to a 3rd day).

 Note the 3 exceptions to this "Millennial Leap-year" rule as stated in Appendix D: